dania-hh/Mind-of-Machine-Voice-of-Human-Mind-of-Human-Voice-of-Machine/README.md

 # <div align="center"> Mind-of-Human-Voice-of-Machine </div>
 <div align="center"> https://soundtxtproj.carrd.co/ </div>

 <div align="center"> Sound clips where each speaker contains both an artificial and natural element of sound and text - one speaks with human voice and ai generated text, the other with computer-generated voice and human-generated text.

 Is there one speaker that sounds more human though?
 If so, why?

 This project also in a way symbolizes the artificial and natural lives we live represented through sound and text.
 </div>
-<div align="center"> Is there one speaker that sounds more human though?
-If so, why? </div>

 Tools Used:
 - [GPT - 2](https://transformer.huggingface.co/doc/gpt2-large)